Frequently Asked Questions

 Although it may seem counterintuitive to some, there is no evidence that boxing increases aggression.
 In fact, the opposite has been shown to be true when the sport has been integrated into youth programs, prison systems and at-risk populations.
 For those who love the sport, boxing is about focus, hard work, discipline, and controlling your space in the calmest most efficient way; not about aggression towards your opponent.
 Our coaches believe strongly in these principals and are great role models of how to use physicality in a beneficial and positive way.
 They also work closely with those who struggle with getting overly aggressive to understand how to discharge that emotion without losing control of themselves.

 We currently have four partnership locations throughout the Lowcountry.
-The location that you attend the program is determined by your choice of location paired with coach availability.
+The location where you attend the program is determined by your choice of location and coach availability.

 - American Top Team of the Lowcountry (West Ashley)